rpasichnyk/metr-guide/README.md

 Start GARMIN VIRB® Edit and import your video
 Click Import G-Metrix and use the .fit file that you downloaded

+<h3 id='heading--diebiems'>DieBieMS</h3>

+[DieBieMS](https://github.com/DieBieEngineering/DieBieMS) is a smart BMS (Battery Management System).
+If you have DieBieMS connected via CAN bus it will be automatically detected in the Metr App.
+DieBieMS provides such information as individual cell voltages and state of charge / discharge, consumption based battery percent data.

+No extra setup is needed in the Metr App, DieBieMS
+To see individual cell voltages, click Battery percent cell on the Realtime page.

+When you plug in the charger, DieBieMS view will automatically open and show charging current / balancing state.
+Glowing dots on the cells mean they are balancing at the moment.

 <br/>
 <br/>